 In 2016 we launched the Southern CORE (Community Owned Renewable Energy) Fund, which is a perpetual revolving fund where donor funds are used to assist community groups to install solar on community buildings.
 Our application for Registered Environmental Organisation (DGR) status, and for registration as a charity, in Dec is being processed.
 Our Old Energy- New Energy Project at the State Coal Mine Wonthaggi will provide a model for installing renewables in State & National Parks.
 And we continue to provide more details of battery/ solar systems and energy efficiency for business and homes.

 In 2017 Our funding application with the Victorian Government's New Energy Jobs Fund was successful, and we announced the go ahead of Stage 1 & 2 of our "Old Energy-NEw Energy Project at the State Coal Mine Wonthaggi.
 In September our application to the ACNC for registration as a charity was accepted.
+In October we were accepted as a Registered Environmental Organisation by the Federal government, which means we can now offer tax deductibility for donations.
+And in November we are about to announce our first Southern CORE Fund no-interest loan to a community group project !

 We now have around 316 shareholders, and always welcome more!